Not off the beaten path, but not in Riobamba.

 - Budget Travel

 They do great things, with the little details...
-We starter at 8am, going in a comfortable jeep with our guide Telmo, til the entrance of the Sangay National Park.
-Then we started the trek, 6hours til the refuge with the lunch and some drinks in the middle of the way.
+We starter at 8am, going in a comfortable jeep with our guide Telmo, until the entrance of the Sangay National Park.
+Then we started the trek, 6 hours until the refuge with the lunch and some drinks in the middle of the way.

 Arriving there, it's another world, really beautiful and peaceful nature view.
-Our guide started to cook, we had a Seco de Pollo at 4000m. that was nice...
+Our guide started to cook, we had a Seco de Pollo (chicken stue) at 4000m. that was unexpected :P ...

 The day after, we started by a great breakfast and go upper until the yellow lagoon (el altar crater) for 2hours... and there waaaw, it's beautiful.
-Coming back, we had another lunch box and finally we came back after 5hours down the valley.
+Coming back, we had another lunch box and finally we came back after 5 hours walking down the valley.
 They pick us up at the entrance and back to Riobamba.